 Related Reading: How Legal Marijuana Impacts Child Custody

 When determining child custody, the courts keep several goals in mind.
 Identified by the National Association of Social Workers, these are:

 - Identify the developmental needs of the child(ren);

 - Identify the strengths, vulnerabilities, and needs of all other members of the family;

 - Identify the positive and negative family interactions;

 Parenting evaluations are a nerve-wracking experience and working with an experienced family law attorney can be invaluable.
-A knowledgeable attorney will work with you to create a custody strategy and guide you through the entire evaluation process.
+A knowledgeable professional can work with you to create a custody strategy and guide you through the entire process.

-It is imperative educate yourself on your rights and your options as a father —the outcome of your evaluation will impact your relationship with your child for many years.
+It is imperative to educate yourself on your rights and your options as a father.
+The outcome of your parenting evaluation may impact your relationship with your child for years to come.